hbansal987/module5/module_05/lesson_05.04/lesson_05.04.md

 We assign the rigid body and the animator component of the ModularCharacterBase (our character) to the script's body and anim variables respectively. </br>
 **Update**</br>
 At every frame update we check that whether there is any input in the horizontal axis (x component) or the vertical axis (z component).</br>
-If inputs are not equal to zeros ie. we have pressed some input buttons then we make our z axis (blue axis) face towards the input position.
+If input is not equal to zero ie. we have pressed some input buttons then we make our character turn in that particular input position.
+This is done by making the z axis (blue axis) face towards the input position.
 We also change our animation to a walking animation.
 If we don't have a walking input then we change our animation to the idle state. </br>
 The input vector that we have formed is multiplied with the predefiend speed and the time interval.
 It is then added to our initial position.
-We use the .MovePosition() to take our character to this new position. </br>
+We use the .MovePosition() to take our character to this new position.</br>
+As this is updated continuesly so we feel that our character is moving whenever we press the input buttons

 20. Select `ModularCharacterBase` in the _hierarchy window_ and drag and drop the `MovementController` script into the _inspector window_.